russell-n/theape/ape/plugins/apeplugin.rst

 OperatorConfigspec
 ------------------

 The Configuration Specification for the Operator Configuration.
+It's used by configobj to validate a configuration, convert strings to types, and set defaults.

+.. '

 ::